 Rise and shine.
 We’re just in time for brunch at Post on Juta Street.
 It’s super-hipster but it’s cool, we don’t mind listening to old-school rock on vinyl records while chowing down a pastrami on rye sandwich.
 They serve really good coffee and cold drinks too.
 Their sandwiches are a hit for sure.
-Be warned though, Post is quite small and you might have someone’s elbow in your bifteki breakfast but it’s all good – at least the food is good.
+Be warned though, Post is quite small and you might have someone’s elbow in your bifteki breakfast but it’s all good – at least the food is worth it.

 Rise and shine.
 Last night was pretty rowdy, wasn’t it?
 Good.
 Hey, this is Braamfontein after all, where people work hard and play even harder… when in Rome, and so forth.
 Let’s get you some coffee and something light to eat.
 Grab something to go at Double Shot (by far the best coffee in the city… don’t even bother with the other hipster shops in the area) a block up from Neighbourgoods on Juta Street.
 If you’re not into coffee, then try one of their craft teas.
-Regardless, let’s head to the Stevenson Gallery before they close.
-It is Sunday, after all.
-The art gallery is based at the bottom of Juta Street, next to the Audi workshop.
-Their list of artists includes Wim Botha (one of our favourite locals), Jo Ractliffe, and Penny Siopis to name a few.